 As the mythos goes, the Buddhist worldview is narratively represented in the Buddha’s struggles to understand why suffering exists and persists, struggles which occupy common ground with existentialist concerns.
 A young and sheltered prince steals himself from the confines of his family’s palace and father’s eye.
 Outside, he witnesses the disheartening examples of sickness, old age, and death.
 These tragic phenomena happen to people naturally and ubiquitously.
 They are the products of change, he realizes.
 Resisting the losses that these changes provoke is the root of all suffering, he realizes.
 Shortly after, the prince gives up his creature comforts and claims to the throne.
 The prince embarked on a spiritual quest to discover a solution to a vexing problem.
 The former prince would spend the remainder of his life trying to discover why people had to suffer, and if there was a way for people to overcome suffering.
 In his enlightenment, he came to the following conclusion: whether it be their health, their youth, or their lives, people suffer because they believe they have something important in their lives to lose.
 If people refrained from attaching themselves obsessively to anything or anyone, accepting that change and coming to peace with the losses that inevitably result from it, then loss would altogether cease to sting.
 Suffering could be averted.

-Cosmologically in Buddhism, suffering is the repetition of death and life embodied in the reincarnation cycle.
+Cosmologically in Buddhism, suffering is the repetition of death and life embodied in the reincarnation cycle (otherwise known as samsara).
 People die in suffering, and in their suffering, they are reborn again into lives of more suffering.
 The cycle is a repetition of consistent agonies that — if only we remembered our past lives or understood the bigger picture without the benefit of enlightenment — would render all our existences as a repetition of meaningless agonies.
 The cycle is fueled by the suffering incurred from the experience of losing what people are attached to.
 Transcending the cycle and averting suffering is what Buddhism seeks to help people realize.
 In part, enlightenment, the moment of transcendence, is achieved by coming to peace with change and loss.
 In Buddhism, when loved ones die, the living are encouraged to respond to the loss not with agony about why they had to leave them behind, but with hope that they will reincarnate into something greater or transcend the cycle altogether.